alexsoleg/cartnet-streamlit/README.md

 ### Usage

-To use the local application, you can run the `predict.py` script.
+You can make predictions directly from Python using the `predict.py` script.

 The script takes two arguments:
 1. `input_file`: Path to the input CIF file
 2. `output_file`: Path where you want to save the processed CIF file

+Example usage:

+'''bash
+python predict.py input.cif output.cif
+'''

 Or if you prefer, you can use the browser app in your local machine by running: